skyfox93/spinoff/README.md

   The frontend repository can be found here: https://github.com/skyfox93/spinoff-front
  ### Demos
- *Warning: this is an unpolished site built in a two week sprint for coding school, not a proffesional project* Video Demo: https://www.youtube.com/watch?v=t1KYujIiABA&t=81s
+ Please note: this is an unpolished site built in a two week sprint for coding school, not a proffesional project.
+  Video Demo: https://www.youtube.com/watch?v=t1KYujIiABA&t=81s
  ### Features
   + Post Photos